 Painting your recess creates additional problems.
 The area immediately surrounding your fire will get hot when the fire is in use.
 This will discolour normal paints and eventually cause them to crack, flake and peel off the surface.
 Heat resistant paint is available at Rawlins Paints, but generally only in black and silver colours – not always the colour of choice for a homely and welcoming fireplace surround.
 Another issue is neither the conventional paints nor the heat resistant paints are fire retardant.

-Heat resistant paints are coatings that can withstand high temperatures, up-to 750°C, and are most commonly used for BBQs, chimneys, pipes, vehicle exhausts, and other metallic items.
+Heat resistant paints for fireplace surrounds are coatings that can withstand high temperatures, up-to 750°C, and are most commonly used for BBQs, chimneys, pipes, vehicle exhausts, and other metallic items.

 Unfortunately, fire retardant paint is not ideal either.
 These paints are designed to react in a fire to protect the surface they are applied to and once they have done their job they must be removed and re-applied to ensure protection is maintained.
 Under increased heat from a fire, fire retardant paint will discolour, as they are for safety in event of a fire and not decoration after the effect.